MicrosoftDocs/learn/learn-pr/azure/pc-holographic-remoting-tutorials/includes/4-create-holographic-remoting-pc-application.md

 ## Eye gaze interaction

-Unity OpenXR supports the Eye Tracking Interaction extension provided by Khronos.
+Unity OpenXR supports the Eye Tracking Interaction extension provided by Kronos.
 To get the pose data that the extension returns, use this layout.

 ## Microsoft hand interaction